 Sunscreen and UV protected lip balm suitable for kids

 It is very important to make sure your kids’ skin and lips are protected from the strong UV lights.
 Try to get something that’s 20+ UV protection (preferably 50) for your kids, let them try it on and make sure there is no allergy before you guys fly off to the mountain.

-It is a good idea for you to place a GPS locator (see Amazon) on your kids, although most of the time they are going to stay with you or going to the ski school but then placing a GPS locator on your kids could offer you extra peace in mind because you are sure that it’s easy to locate them if anything unexpected happens.
+It is a good idea for you to place a GPS locator on your kids, although most of the time they are going to stay with you or going to the ski school but then placing a GPS locator on your kids could offer you extra peace in mind because you are sure that it’s easy to locate them if anything unexpected happens.

 Waterproof Power Bank

-You do want to stay connected to your other family members at all time because it is very likely you guys will be heading to different parts of the mountain.
+You do want to stay connected to your other family members at all times because it is very likely you guys will be heading to different parts of the mountain.
 Kids will go skiing school, the better skier/snowboarder will head for black runs, the beginners will probably stay at the magic carpet or family runs.
-You want your phone work and stay online all the time.
+You want your phone to work and stay online all the time.
 But then because of the extreme cold weather, your phone may be dead very soon.

-A high-quality waterproof power bank like this would save your day!
+A high-quality waterproof power bank would save your day!
 If suitable for extreme weather it’s even better.
 Once it was really cold and my friend’s phone died, he was very proud to tell me that he had prepared a power bank.
 Well, what happened was… the power bank was not working too, he had to put the ice cold metal power bank under his base layer to let his tummy warmed it up!
 It was so hilarious!!!
 Also, consider bringing more than one if you are using a wifi egg or mobile hotspot.